 - Video reviews

 - Illegal bootleg recordings.
 Officially released "bootlegs" are allowed.

 How Should I Add...?

-We do not support alternative versions—including extended editions, director cuts, 3D versions and fan cuts of previous films (e.g. a cut of all The Hobbit films as one film).
-Exceptions to this rule are very, very rare; DRASTIC changes are required.
-An example is The Return of Godzilla and Godzilla 1985 - the former had extensive amounts of footage removed and added for localization.
+We currently do not support alternative film versions—including extended editions, director cuts, 3D versions and fan cuts of previous films (e.g. a cut of all The Hobbit films as one film).
+Exceptions to this rule are very, very rare and DRASTIC changes are required.
+An example is The Return of Godzilla and Godzilla 1985.
+The former had extensive amounts of footage removed and added for localization.
+Another example is Nebo Zovyot and Battle Beyond the Sun.
 Any alternative version added without Travis' approval will be deleted.

 Content filmed simultaneously in two or more languages (e.g. Tamil and Telugu) should be added as one entry.
 The tricky part is to figure out which version is the original version.

 If the original version is in Tamil, the Original Language and Original Title will be in Tamil.
 The Spoken Languages and the Cast will be the ones used in the Tamil version.
 However, if the original version is in Telugu, Original Language and Original Title will be in Telugu.
 The Spoken Languages and the Cast will be the ones used in the Telugu version.

 Movies split in two parts and released theatrically or physically with close release dates are usually added as one movie.
 Until multiple versions are supported, we sometimes make exceptions (e.g. Nymphomaniac).